 The above equation is arguably the most important equation you’ll need in Lagrangian mechanics; it is essentially the Lagrangian version of Newton’s second law, as we’ll see later.Derivation of the Euler-Lagrange Equation (click to see more)

-First of all, we need to think about what the Lagrangian and the action are actually functions of.
+Anyway, we need to first of all think about what the Lagrangian and the action are actually functions of.

 Since the Lagrangian is T-V and the kinetic energy T is a function of velocity and potential energy V is a function of position, the Lagrangian is then a function of velocity and position: